flutter-cavalry/bull_fs/README.md

 ## Examples

-Clone and run the repo.
+Clone this repo and run example project.
 Click `example` button.
-You can see how a single API works on different platforms.
+You can see how a single set of APIs work on different platforms.

 | iOS                          | Android                              | macOS                            |
 | ---------------------------- | ------------------------------------ | -------------------------------- |